 National Endowment for the Humanities Summer Stipends support individuals pursuing advanced research that is of value to scholars and general audiences in the humanities.
 Recipients of the $6,000 grants spend two months of full-time work producing articles, monographs, books, digital materials, archaeological site reports, translations, editions, or other scholarly tools.
 The Summer Stipends program welcomes projects that respond to NEH’s new Bridging Cultures initiative, which focuses on cultures internationally or within the United States.
 Summer Stipends support projects at any stage of development.
 Since the College can only nominate two tenure-track or tenured faculty for Summer Stipends, all such faculty must submit applications to the College's internal selection process.
 (Non-tenure track faculty can submit applications outside of this process.)

-The 2011-2012 award competition of the Fulbright Scholar Program is now under way.
+The 2012-2013 award competition of the Fulbright Scholar Program will soon get under way.
 In addition to the flagship "Core U.S. Scholar" program, which creates opportunities for U.S. faculty to teach and research at more than 500 sites around the world, Fulbright includes other initiatives, such as the "Specialists Program," which promotes linkages between U.S. academic professionals and their counterparts at universities abroad on topics such as curriculum and faculty development and institutional planning or development.
-Applications to the Core program are due by August 2; applications to the Specialists program are accepted on a rolling basis.
+Applications to the Core program can be submitted between February 1 and August 2, 2011; applications to the Specialists program are accepted on a rolling basis.
 You can find more information on all of Fulbright's offerings, including sites, at the program website or by contacting Christopher Tassava (ctassava or x5833).